Aug 27, 2024

 0xbffff7e0: 0x00000003

-Now it is crystal clear that 2 and 3 were copied to stack.
-Let's see what to do next.
-Here we have another couple of instructions.
+Now it is crystal clear that 2 and 3 were copied to the stack.
+Let's see what happens next.
+Here we have another couple of instructions:

-Two of them will copy 2,3 to registers.
-Yes, 2 into edx and 3 into eax. [ebp-0x8 contains 3 and ebp-0xc contains 2].
-We can see this on GDB Let's see how.
+These two instructions will copy 2 and 3 to registers.
+Yes, 2 into edx and 3 into eax. [ebp-0x8] contains 3, and [ebp-0xc] contains 2.
+We can see this in GDB:

 (gdb) i r eax edx